 I am proud to let you know that the USF Counseling Center is fully accredited by the International Association of Counseling Services.
 Our first training program, the doctoral internship, has been continuously accredited by the American Psychological Association for over 30 years and we are an active member of the Association of Psychology Postdoctoral and Internship Centers.
-Over the years we have added an exceptional post-doctoral fellowship program and provide individualized clinical training for graduate students from multiple disciplines in mental health.
+Over the years, we have added exceptional training programs for post-doctoral fellows and graduate students from multiple disciplines in mental health.

-Each training program has its own focus and structure, so I invite you to take a look at your program of interest for in-depth information.
-However, a number of qualities are at the heart of everything we do.
-As a trainee at the USF Counseling Center you can expect to have a comprehensive training experience, receive excellent supervision, enhance your multicultural and social justice competencies, and benefit from a multidisciplinary training environment.
+Each training program has its own focus and structure, so I invite you to look at your program of interest for in-depth information.
+However, a few key characteristics are at the heart of everything we do.
+As a trainee at the USF Counseling Center, you can expect to have a comprehensive training experience, receive excellent supervision, enhance your multicultural and social justice competencies, and benefit from a multidisciplinary training environment.

 Please continue to look at our training programs and if we seem like a good fit for your continuing development, I encourage you to apply.
 If you would like to learn more about USF and the Counseling Center in general to aid with your decision, you can check out the following links to learn more about:

-If you have any questions, please contact me (Dr. Michael Rogers) for the internship program, Dr. Hege Riise for the graduate student clinician training, and Dr. Nikel Rogers-Wood for the post-doctoral fellowship.
-We are happy to answer questions ourselves or get you connected with the right person (such as other staff or current trainees).
+If you have any general questions about our training programs, please feel free to contact me (Dr. Michael Rogers) directly.
+I am happy to answer your question myself or get you connected with the right person (such as other staff or current trainees).

 Michael Rogers, Ph.D.